-The Receiver has been advised that a settlement has been reached between the Class Action plaintiff and Stafford F. Swain & Associates and that a motion to the Court is anticipated shortly to approve the settlement.
+The Receiver has been advised that a settlement has been reached between the Class Action plaintiff and Stafford F. Swain & Associates.

 9.0 Interim distribution

 9.1 First interim distribution

 On September 4, 2009 the Court issued an Order authorizing a rateable interim distribution of approximately \$54.7 million to the Class A and Class I shareholders.